 Clubhouse—A building within an apartment or condominium community that is available for all tenants to use for specific activities, such as meetings and studying.

 Dumpster—A centrally located garbage container where tenants get rid of their household trash.

 Fitness center—A place of business with equipment and facilities for exercising and improving physical fitness, such as the WMU Student Recreation Center.

 Garbage disposal—A kitchen appliance located in the sink drain for disposing of food garbage that is easy to grind.

 - In-home washer and dryer—The rental unit includes a washer and dryer, which you might share with other residents.

 - Laundry room—Building includes a laundry room that is available for all tenants to use, with one or more washers and dryers that may be used for a certain fee.

 - Laundromat—A business open to the public that is equipped with coin-operated, self-service washing machines and dryers.

-Microwave, built in—Microwave oven is available in unit kitchen.
+Microwave, built-in—Microwave oven is available in the unit kitchen.

 Pantry—A food storage area typically in or close to the kitchen.